yqshao/pinnacle/docs/python/io.md

 ### tips.io.cp2k

-The `cp2k` reads CP2K ouputs in written as specified in the [`%MOTION%PRINT%`](https://manual.cp2k.org/trunk/CP2K_INPUT/MOTION/PRINT.html) section.
+The `cp2k` module reads CP2K ouputs in written as specified in the [`%MOTION%PRINT%`](https://manual.cp2k.org/trunk/CP2K_INPUT/MOTION/PRINT.html) section.
 Those files are typically named as `path/proj-pos-1.xyz`, `path/proj-frc-1.xyz`, etc, where the project name are specified in